 CODE OF CONDUCT FOR HARBOUR USERS

-Seahouses Harbour is a working harbour from which fishing and passenger vessels, dive boats, pleasure boats and the RNLI operate.
+North Sunderland Harbour is a working harbour from which fishing and passenger vessels, dive boats, pleasure boats and the RNLI operate.
 It is situated in an area of outstanding natural beauty and is within easy reach of the Farne Islands, many bird and marine habitats and diving sites.
 It provides a living for many and recreation for others; commercial, pleasure and environmental interests must work together.

 This Code of Conduct applies to all Harbour users: commercial and leisure.
 It does not replace or override the Harbour Bye-Laws, the North Sunderland Harbour Order (S.R.A.O.
 1931/928), any of the legislation that governs the use of ports and related maritime and environmental issues.
 As a Code of Conduct it does not in itself have statutory force, but it highlights statutory provisions relating to use of the Harbour and sets out the Commissioners’ requirements for the way in the Harbour is to be used.